-Survey results on socially-motivated voting are actually consistent with rational political behavior although they are sometimes seen as an anomaly.
-For example, Kramer (1983) explains poll findings of sociotropic voting as a statistical artifact that is "perfectly compatible with the null hypothesis of self-interested, pocketbook voting."
-As we have shown in this paper, however (see also Meehl, 1977, Margolis, 1981, and Jankowski, 2002), voting and vote choice (including related actions such as the decision to gather information in order to make an informed vote) is rational in large elections only to the extent that voters are not selfish.
-Thus, there is no good rational reason to consider "self-interested, pocketbook voting" as a default or null hypothesis.
+Survey results on socially motivated voting are actually consistent with rational political behavior, although they are sometimes seen as an anomaly.
+For example, Kramer (1983) characterizes poll findings of sociotropic voting as a statistical artifact that is 'perfectly compatible with the null hypothesis of self-interested, pocketbook voting'.
+As we have shown in this paper (see also Meehl 1977; Margolis 1981; and Jankowski 2002), however, voting and vote choice (including related actions such as the decision to gather information in order to make an informed vote) are rational in large elections only to the extent that voters are not selfish.
+Thus, there is no good rational reason to consider 'self-interested, pocketbook voting' as a default or null hypothesis.
 After all, sociotropic voting is also perfectly consistent with the null hypothesis of rational voting, social preferences, and sincere survey respondents.